Kanak78-08/Password-generator/README.md

 # Password-generator
-This is a random password generator  using HTML ,CSS and Java Script
+This is a Random Password Generator  using HTML ,CSS and Java Script